|Nutrition Facts (per serving)|

 Add the sour cream, condensed soup, onion, and cheese to the potatoes.
 Mix well until all of the ingredients are well combined.

 Spoon the mixture into the prepared baking pan.

 Bake uncovered in the preheated oven for 1 hour.

-- If desired, add a breadcrumb topping.
-Toss 1 cup of fine soft bread crumbs with 2 tablespoons of melted butter.
-Sprinkle over the hash brown potato casserole and bake as directed.
+- Breadcrumb Topping: Toss 1 cup of fine soft breadcrumbs with 2 tablespoons of melted butter, 2 tablespoons of chopped parsley, 1 minced clove of garlic, and salt and pepper to taste.
+Sprinkle the mixture over the hash brown potato casserole and bake as directed.

-- Use cream of celery or cream of mushroom soup in place of the cream of chicken.
+- Creamy Switch: Use cream of celery or cream of mushroom soup in place of the cream of chicken.

-- Use a half-and-half blend of American and cheddar cheeses, or a cheddar jack blend.
+- Cheesy Alternative: Use equal parts of American and cheddar cheeses or a cheddar jack blend.

 - Vegan Friendly: Use vegan margarine instead of butter.
 Replace the sour cream with vegan cream cheese, and use a vegan creamy soup (mushroom or celery) to replace the can of cream of chicken soup.
 If the mixture seems too soupy, add more potatoes.
 Sprinkle with vegan shredded cheese and bake as directed.